lightpackcss/framework/README.md

 This project is a modern, modular CSS framework with zero build dependencies for consumers.
 Use the CSS and JS directly in the browser, or integrate with your build pipeline.

+> **⚠️ This project is currently in beta.
+Breaking changes and deprecated CSS may be introduced as the framework evolves.**

 ---